SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-optimization.md

 The default value is `false`.

-Recommendation: turn off in production.
+Recommendation: turn off in production the `debug` flag.

 **Note**: This option is available in version 3.1.0 and later.